AlexFabre/commit-format/README.md

 ### -a (--all) Force checking all commits

 By default the script will only run on a branch and stop when reaching the base branch.
-If run on a base branch direclty, the script will throw an error:
+If run on a base branch directly, the script will throw an error:

 ```sh
 $ commit-format